 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
 The amendments in Topic 842 supersede current lease requirements in Topic 840 which require lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-of-use assets.
 The objective of Topic 842 is to establish the principles that lessees and lessors shall apply to report useful information to users of financial statements about the amount, timing, and uncertainty of cash flows arising from a lease.
 This new guidance is effective for interim and annual reporting periods beginning after December 15, 2018, with early adoption permitted.
 The Company is currently evaluating the impact of this standard on the financial statements and disclosures, internal controls and accounting policies.
 This evaluation process includes reviewing all forms of leases and performing a completeness assessment over the lease population.
 The company has analyzed the practical expedients to determine the best path for applying the leasing standard and elected all available practical expedients, except for the hindsight expedient, which allows the use of hindsight in determining the lease term.
 The Company completed its system implementation evaluation during the second quarter of 2018, and concluded that a third party supported lease accounting information system solution will be implemented to account for the Company's leases.
 The Company has launched a project to implement this system, establish a new lease accounting process and design related internal controls.
-While the Company's evaluation is ongoing, the impact on existing processes, controls, information systems and the consolidated financial statements is expected to be material.
+While the Company's evaluation is ongoing, the impact on existing processes, controls, information systems and the consolidated balance sheet is expected to be material.
+The Company does not expect a material impact on the consolidated income statement.